carson-ops/carson-ops/README.md

 - 🕹 **[Cookie Clicker CLI](#)** – Python automation menu to interact with the web version of Cookie Clicker.
 - 🚗 **[2D Pygame Car Simulation](#)** – Top-down car game with different vehicle types and physics.

->🔒 These repositories are kept private.
-Please contact **Carson R**. to request access to project code.
+> 🔒 These repositories are kept private.
+Please contact **Carson R** to request access to project code.
 Thank you!

 ---